 One copy of the completed Application form shall be sent to the Town Planner and the Planning Board Consultant.

-The filing fee of $300 and the review fee of $4,000 shall be made out in separate checks to the Town of Weston and shall be sent to the Weston Town Planner accompanied by the application.
+The filing fee of $300; the review fee of $4,000; and an Advertising Fee of $50 shall be made out in separate checks to the Town of Weston and shall be sent to the Weston Town Planner accompanied by the application.
 Refer to Planning Board document entitled “Adoption of Review Fees,” found in the Building Department and on the Town of Weston website.
 Review fees accrue interest.
 It is the Applicant’s responsibility to request any unused funds from the Town, at the end of the project period.

 The Site Plan shall be prepared by a Surveyor or Civil Engineer.
 The landscape architect or designer shall add plantings and proposed exterior lighting to the Site Plan or on a separate Landscape and Exterior Lighting Plan.
 The plan shall generally be at a scale of 1” = 20’ and in no case shall the scale be smaller than 1”=40’ and show the entire lot, including the street frontage, and general location of abutting properties.
 It is highly recommended that the Planning Board consultant and /or Town Planner be contacted if there is any question in determining the appropriate scale for submission.